Quinn & McGilloway

 Physical activity has been demonstrated to diminish age-related brain volume shrinkage in several brain regions accompanied by a reduction of age-related decline in cognitive functions

 Mission: Control and Balance Training

-All people need to have well-developed balance and spatial awareness.
+Everyone needs a well-developed balance system and spatial awareness.

 This factsheet explains how to perform a physical activity that